lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **Was it meaningful?** There were definitely some jobs here that were meaningful, at least for me.
 I got to cover some stories on homelessness in Seattle, which was something that I'd always wanted to do.

-## 4) Musician -
+## 4) Music
-Idk if I can even really say that I tried to do this.
+On the street baby.
+Music on the street.Idk if I can even really say that I tried to do this.
 I busked like one time.
 But we did it.
 It was pretty embarassing, I got a note wrong on like silent night and left haha.

 ## 6) Data Engineer
 ahhh the "real" jobs.
 These were the jobs that made me money while I was trying to decide what to do.
 Definitely made money here, lol.
 But it was classic: cog in a machine, whatever work that I'd end up spending my whole life on by accident.